christianalfoni/EmptyBox/posts/2015_04_26_Handling-complex-state-with-Baobab.md

 export default actions;
 ```
-And thats it.
+And that's it.
 We now have pretty complex state handling and everything will just update automatically when anything changes.
 Either it being in the state defining what to display in the UI or the state containing the source data.

 We are starting to see a pattern emerge here.
 We start to see a more clear separation of state.
 Our **projects** state is more a data source than state used in the UI.
-It is very typical that you want to keep downloaded data in the client for optimisation reason.
+It is very typical that you want to keep downloaded data in the client for optimization reason.
 That way the next time you want to use the data you do not need a roundtrip to the server.

 ### Solving reference within reference
 In this last example I will just show the code for the tree, as I hope you are getting the feel for how it is used in a component and changed using an action.
 Lets imagine our projects are created by users.
 The projects only store the ID of the user on an **authorId** property.